saurabhbatra96/com.saurabhbatra96.civiimport/README.md

 # com.saurabhbatra96.civiimport
 Import to any API for CiviCRM - Google Summer of Code

+Disclaimer - This repo is not being actively maintained and remains in beta.

 ### The aim
 The aim of this project was to have an easy to use extension to import CiviCRM client data from a plethora of file formats (ex.
 CSV, Excel sheets) and also have support to import directly from Google Sheets.
 All this, using AngularJS on top to provide a better UX.